StamenchoBog/iot-robustness-demo/README.md

 ```

 Notes:
-- The plotting script reads the CSV path from config.STATIC_SIMULATION_CONFIG['results_filename'].
+- The plotting script reads the CSV path from `config.STATIC_SIMULATION_CONFIG['results_filename']`.
-- When using --save, files are written into the plots/ directory automatically.
+- When using `--save`, files are written into the plots/ directory automatically.

 ### Generate graph visualizations